Finnvera in brief

 Finnvera provides financing for the start, growth and internationalisation of enterprises and guarantees against risks arising from exports.
-Finnvera strengthens the operating potential and competitiveness of Finnish enterprises by offering loans, domestic guarantees, venture capital investments, export credit guarantees and other services associated with the financing of exports.
+Finnvera strengthens the operating potential and competitiveness of Finnish enterprises by offering loans, domestic guarantees, export credit guarantees and other services associated with the financing of exports.
 The risks included in financing are shared between Finnvera and other providers of financing.

 Finnvera is a specialised financing company owned by the State of Finland and it is the official Export Credit Agency (ECA) of Finland.